How is melanoma skin cancer diagnosed?

-The CT scan is a type of x-ray test that produces detailed, cross-sectional images of your body.
+The CT scan uses x-rays to produce detailed, cross-sectional images of your body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues (such as internal organs).
 This test can help tell if any lymph nodes are enlarged or if organs such as the lungs or liver have suspicious spots, which might be due to the spread of melanoma.
 It can also help show spread to the lungs better than a standard chest x-ray.

-Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you.
+Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you lie on a table.
 A computer then combines these pictures into detailed images of the part of your body that is being studied.

 CT-guided needle biopsy: CT scans can also be used to help guide a biopsy needle into a suspicious area within the body.
-For this procedure, you remain on the CT scanning table while a radiologist moves a biopsy needle through the skin and toward the suspicious area.
+For this procedure, you stay on the CT scanning table while the doctor moves a biopsy needle through the skin and toward the suspicious area.
 CT scans are repeated until the needle is in the mass.
 A needle biopsy sample is then removed and looked at under a microscope.